 5.6.1.1.3.
 The system shall be able to be deactivated by the driver at any time.

 5.6.1.1.4.
 In case the system includes accelerator and/or braking control of the vehicle, the vehicle shall be equipped with a means to detect an obstacle (e.g. vehicles, pedestrian) in the manoeuvering area and to bring the vehicle immediately to a stop to avoid a collision.

+Footnote: (Until uniform test procedures have been agreed, the manufacturer shall provide the Technical Service the documentation and supporting evidence to demonstrate compliance with these provisions.
+This information shall be subject to discussion and agreement between the Technical Service and vehicle manufacturer.)

 [5.6.1.1.5.
 Whenever the system becomes operational, this shall be indicated to the driver.
 Any termination of control shall produce a short but distinctive driver warning by a visual signal and either an acoustic signal or by imposing a tactile warning signal on the steering control.

-In the case of a Remote Controlled Parking systemshall be a visual signal at least is sufficient.]
+In the case of a Remote Controlled Parking system, the requirements for driver warning shown above shall be fulfilled by the provision of a visual signal at least at the remote control device.]

 5.6.1.2.
 Additional provisions for RCP systems